Meet with a Psychologist

 Consultations

-During these visits, your Play Psychologist will implement various behavioral supports and interventions, offer parent education, provide tailored recommendations, and suggest helpful resources, visuals, and strategies to support your child’s development.
+During these visits, your Play Psychologist will work one-on-one with your child, implementing neuroaffirming, evidence-based behavioural supports and early intervention strategies.
+They will also provide parent education, tailored recommendations, and practical strategies, along with helpful resources, visuals, and tools to support your child’s development at home.